saurabhannadate93/saurabhannadate93.github.io/_posts/2019-11-10-Text-Classification-of-Amazon-Reviews.md

 ### Example 4:

-**Review Text**: *3The boots are very nice if you keep in mind that they are NOT work boots.
+**Review Text**: *The boots are very nice if you keep in mind that they are NOT work boots.
 More like a sneakers that look like boots.
 The leather is super soft and not waterproof.
 I treated mine with Sno-seal for waterproofing, it works but completely changes the look of the boot.
 The size is way off, you should follow timberland’s advice and order a full size smaller.
 I usually wear 9.5-10 and ordered a 9, it could have been a bit smaller.
 Also, the boot has almost no arch support so you will need an insole if you are flat footed like me.
 Other than that they are very comfy.*

 **Ground Truth**: 4